Hunting Near Los Alamos

 Object number2026.2.4

-DescriptionA ceramic vessel with a wide middle and narrow top has depictions of humans hunting animals and geometric shapes carved into the clay body.eMuseum Notes
+DescriptionA vase shaped ceramic vessel with a wide shoulder and long, thick neck has depictions of humans hunting deformed animals and geometric shapes carved into the clay body.
+Cream with red-brown and taupe ornamentation.eMuseum Notes

 Experimenting with color, shape, form, and narrative, Jody Naranjo pushes the boundaries of traditional Tewa pottery.
 Using the technique of sgraffito, etching through a layer of colored slip or underglaze to reveal a contrasting color underneath, Naranjo, who comes from a long line of Tewa potters, utilizes humor and storytelling to create a unique contemporary approach to pottery.
 Hunting Near Los Alamos depicts a satirical scene of hunters chasing down animals with extra legs and strange growths prodtruding from their body—side effects caused by nuclear radiation related to the Los Alamos based Manhattan Project.